-- In the case of lease of property in large complexes where multiple amenities are provided, the lessee can benefit from amenities according to his convenience and pay the maintenance charges accordingly.
+- In large complexes with multiple amenities, the lessee can conveniently utilize the amenities and pay the corresponding maintenance charges.

-- For commercial properties, it is beneficial if the property is situated in a supermarket or mall as single maintenance, tax, and insurance are to be paid and then bifurcated in all the shopkeepers; this helps lower the charges.
+- Shopkeepers benefit from commercial properties situated in a supermarket or mall, as they pay a single maintenance, tax, and insurance fee that is then divided among them; this helps lower the charges.

 - It can lead to a win-win for both lessor and lessee because of lower rent and payment of other charges by the lessee as per the convenience and requirements of the lessee.